 Engineering students too are a plus, bringing in the technical knowledge that can help solve complex business problems.
 Being able to work effectively with diverse teams is also a prerequisite for many post-MBA jobs.

-The NYU Stern MBA class of 2025 is filled with such diversity.
-There are of course students with business and economics degrees, but they are equalled by the number of engineering, math, and science undergrads.
-Those from a social science background make up nearly one-fifth of the class, and students from the humanities and the arts account for 10%.
-The average GPA among the class is also a strong 3.61; the highest scores are an impressive 4.00.
+The NYU Stern MBA class of 2026 is filled with such diversity.
+There are of course students with business and economics degrees, but they are equaled by the number of engineering, math, and science undergrads.
+Those from a social science background make up 15% of the class, and students from the humanities and the arts account for 12%.
+The average GPA among the class is also a strong 3.64 while the highest GPA scores reach an impressive 4.00.

-Graduating from an MBA you want to feel like you've been academically challenged, and given ample opportunity for practical experience, but also that you've spent the time in class building up an array of industry perspectives and developing the ability to think cross-functionally and approach complex business problems with a new way of thinking.
+Anyone graduating from an MBA wants to feel like they have been academically challenged, and given ample opportunity for practical experience, but also that they've spent time in class building up an array of industry perspectives and developing the ability to think cross-functionally and approach complex business problems with a new way of thinking.

-The NYU Stern MBA class of 2025 delivers on that front, with incoming students entering the class from a wide range of industries.
-Most students enter the class from financial services, with consulting following next in second place.
+The NYU Stern MBA class of 2026 delivers on that front, with incoming students entering the class from a wide range of industries, with a range of 0-16 years of work experience.
+Most students enter the class from financial services, with consulting following in second place, and technology in third.

-Then there is an eclectic mix, with 8% of students from the military and government, 6% apiece from entertainment and media, nonprofit, arts, and education, and healthcare and pharmaceuticals.
+There is an eclectic mix of pre-MBA industries, with 8% of students from the military and government, 6% apiece from entertainment and media, nonprofit, arts, and education, and healthcare and pharmaceuticals.
 Consumer products/retail and real estate are each represented by 5% of the class.

 3% of the class hails from advertising and public relations; 2% each comes from manufacturing, law, and engineering.
 1% of the class comes from the energy industry.

-Despite a drop in applications, NYU Stern has enrolled a class similar in size and caliber to previous years.
-The classes of 2023 and 2024 set records for their GPA and GMAT attainment and these have held steady for the incoming class.
+NYU Stern saw a surge in admissions for the latest cohort and has enrolled a class similar in size and caliber to previous years.
+The class of 2026 remained consistent with the records set by the previous two years for their GPA and GMAT attainment and these have held steady for the incoming class.

 The program, with its diverse mix of undergrad majors, means that it's an option for students from both traditional and 'non-traditional' backgrounds.
 It's the program for you whether you're a consultant with a few years of experience, working in finance, or embedded in the arts or nonprofit sectors.
 Nearly half of the class are from minority backgrounds and nearly half are international.

-Despite the strong in-class diversity, the career destinations for the MBA class of 2023 fell into the traditional MBA triumvirate of consulting, finance, and tech.
-31.2% of students entered consulting, 34.4% entered finance, and 17% tech.
+Despite the strong in-class diversity, the career destinations for NYU Stern's typical MBA class falls into the traditional MBA triumvirate of consulting, finance, and tech.
+Typically around 40% of students enter consulting, 20-30% entered finance, and 10-15% enter tech.

-If you're looking to enter more niche sectors, like healthcare or entertainment, you may be better suited looking elsewhere—although a handful of students do enter these industries from the NYU Stern MBA: 3.6% went into healthcare, and 4% went into entertainment.
+If you're looking to enter more niche sectors, like healthcare or entertainment, you may be better suited looking elsewhere—although a handful of students do enter these industries from the NYU Stern MBA.

 RECAPTHA :